 The Tuscarora PTA is an active group of parents, teachers, community and staff members that support the education of all students.
-The PTA sponsors many events throughout the school year including the Welcome Back to School Ice Cream
+The PTA sponsors many events throughout the school year including the Welcome Back to School Ice

-Social and programming such as: assemblies for student enrichment, Teacher and Staff Appreciation Week, Books at Home and End of Year Celebration, as well as various family events held throughout the year.
+Cream Social and programming such as: assemblies for student enrichment, Teacher and Staff Appreciation Week, Books at Home and End of Year Celebration, as well as various family events held throughout the year.

 The PTA meets during the evening on the first Monday of each month at the Tuscarora Elementary School.
-For more information, please call (607) 359-2261.
+For more information, please call (607) 359-2261 or find us on Facebook at Tuscarora PTA.